 Chronic hives cause a great deal of suffering

-Chronic hives are a vexing problem for both the patient and the doctor.
-Chronic urticarial comprises the largest proportion of patients with these disorder seen in a physician’s office.
-The reason for these hives is unknown in about 95% of chronic hives cases.
+Chronic hives are a vexing problem for both the patient and the provider.
+In most patients, chronic urticaria has a significant impact on quality of life, impacting sleep, work performance, and social interactions.
+The reason for these hives can be illusive and the cause is unknown in about 95% of chronic hive cases.

 Ruling out an obvious cause is the first step.
 An allergist can help

 It is important to determine if any underlying disease is present (e.g. thyroid problems, liver problems, skin diseases, kidney problem) or if there is an allergic cause (i.e. a reaction to a drug, insect, food, that is not obvious).
 A board-certified allergist can accomplish this with a good history and physical exam, as well as a few blood tests.

 Treatment for Hives is Possible

 The board-certified allergists at The Allergy Group have specialized training and experience in helping you live better free of hives.
 There are various treatment regimens to help, and more and more are being newly discovered.
 Omalizumab (Xolair) is the most recent and usually safe treatment approved for chronic urticaria and angioedema.
 The patient must work closely with their allergist to find a medication regimen that suppresses the hives until they resolve.

 The Allergy Group - Friendly, capable and experienced